jpfairbanks/hpc6220/writeup.md

 ## Scans

 I built a function that takes a serial scan and converts it to a parallel scan.
-Because of the poor performance of the divide and conquor approach to reduction, I chose to implement only the partitioning based scan.
+Because of the poor performance of the divide and conquer approach to reduction, I chose to implement only the partitioning based scan.
 The partitioning approach is to take the problem and cut it into $p$ pieces that can be operated on independently in serial.
-Then we combine these results by propogating an update across each piece.
+Then we combine these results by propagating an update across each piece.
 In this case the serial process is a serial scan, and the updates are created by scanning the terminal elements of each piece.
 This produces a two phase algorithm.

 As expected the scalability of this scan is approximately a factor of two worse than the partitioned reducer.
-This is expected because there is a second pass over the data in order to propogate the updates.
+This is expected because there is a second pass over the data in order to propagate the updates.
 This second pass means that the algorithm has a factor of 2 more work than the serial algorithm which means that scalability is decreased by that same factor of 2.

 The partitions are done evenly and are the same in the first and second pass over the data.